gu-lseg/intro-to-programming/source/numbers.rst

 Creation
 --------

-Unlike creating turtles there is no specific command to creating an `int` and `float` objects.
+It is easier to create ints and floats than it was to create turtles.

 You can just type them out::